lsst-sqre/phalanx/docs/developers/write-a-helm-chart.rst

 Argo CD manages applications in the Rubin Science Platform through a set of Helm charts.
 Which Helm charts to deploy in a given environment is controlled by the :file:`values.yaml` and :file:`values-{environment}.yaml` files in `/environments <https://github.com/lsst-sqre/phalanx/tree/main/environments/>`__.

-The `/applications <https://github.com/lsst-sqre/phalanx/tree/main/applications/>`__ directory defines templates in its :file:`templates` directory and values to resolve those templates in :file:`values.yaml` and :file:`values-{environment}.yaml` files to customize the application for each environment.
+The `applications <https://github.com/lsst-sqre/phalanx/tree/main/applications/>`__ directory defines templates in its :file:`templates` directory and values to resolve those templates in :file:`values.yaml` and :file:`values-{environment}.yaml` files to customize the application for each environment.
 For first-party charts, the :file:`templates` directory is generally richly populated.

 Here are instructions for writing a Helm chart for a newly-developed application.